 The Strandbar is open every day in the summer.
-The bar is self-service and you can pay only by card.
+The bar is self-service and only takes cash.

 Student Café Endlicht

 What would a European university be without its own cozy café, where students can take a break from their heavy work load and meet their friends for a cup of coffee and philosophize about life, the universe and everything?